RedHatQE/teflo_notify_service_plugin/docs/user.md

     <td class="tg-14gg">name of the template present on the notify_service server</td>
     <td class="tg-14gg">String</td>
     <td class="tg-14gg">False</td>
     <td class="tg-14gg"> If template_url is provided it precedes over the template name.
-    If both template url and name are not provided teflo_scenario_gchat template is used </td>
+If both template url and name are not provided teflo_scenario_gchat template is used  as default</td>
   </tr>
   <tr>
     <td class="tg-14gg">slack_template_url</td>